modm-io/lbuild/README.md

 </library>
 ```

-On startup, *lbuild* will search the current working directory upwards for a
+On startup, *lbuild* will search the current working directory upwards for one or more
-`lbuild.xml` file, which if found, is used as the base configuration, inherited
+`lbuild.xml` files, which if found, are used as the base configuration, inherited
 by all other configurations.
 This is very useful when several projects all
 require the same repositories, and you don't want to specify each repository
 path for each project.